All Episodes

 I'm sorry.

-Uh high expectations, that I qualify for.
+High expectations, that I qualify for.

 I have always had the highest expectations of myself.

-And it one of them for many reasons.
+And one of them, for many reasons.

-There are all kinds of reasons people are motivated out there when somebody tells you you can't do something, that's that's pretty motivating if you really want to do it.
+When somebody tells you you can't do something, that's pretty motivating if you really want to do it.

-They were the ones who were trying to to get me to perform at a level they knew I could and that I wasn't.
+They were the ones who were trying to get me to perform at a level they knew I could and that I wasn't.

 We're babying people now.